Tel: 07968 814492,

 Directed a third performance collaboration, Pauly’s War, with Peoplescape Theatre for the Manchester People’s History Museum.

 2009: Peopling The Georgian House devised and created an interactive resource with audio drama activities.

 Their Past Your Future projects with The Royal Naval Museum in Portsmouth, documenting and dramatising the memories of veterans with young people.
-Shown on BBC's Big City Screens and shortlisted for a Clore Museum Learning Award.
+Shown on BBC’s Big Screens in several cities and shortlisted for a Clore Museum Learning Award.